The EduCABLE channel lineup has transitioned to a new provider. Viewers are required to re-scan/auto-program their TVs to view the new channels.

 Western Michigan University has contracted with TV programmers to provide a large and varied program selection for students living on campus.
 It is important to protect the intellectual property of the program providers.
 The Supreme Court of the United States (Sony Corp. of America v.
 University City Studios, Inc. 464 U.S. 417 (1984)) found that recording of programs for the purpose of playback at a later time is protected under the concept of fair use.
 You may view the programs as many times as you want.
 You may not use the programs in public exhibitions, distribute the program files on peer-to-peer networks, stream program content, or sell copies of the program.

-If Western Michigan University receives a claim of copyright violation from a program provider, or Charter Cablevision, we will work with the entity, consistent with applicable law and University policy, to resolve the issue.
+If Western Michigan University receives a claim of copyright violation from a program provider, or Comcast, we will work with the entity, consistent with applicable law and University policy, to resolve the issue.
 See also file sharing.